wemake-services/meta/.gitlab/merge_request_templates/Default.md

 ## Time spent

 <!---
+You can skip this section if kira-bot is available for the project.
 This information is only required for statistics and analysis.
 But we need to know exactly how much time you have spent, please try to be as accurate as possible.